bdm15b/bdm15bCompresion/README.md

  A Requirements Met:
  - Completed compression and decompression with HuffmanArchive

-Documentation regarding each class or testing ideology can be found at the beginning of each .java file.
+Documentation regarding each class or testing ideology can be found at the beginning of each .java files listed above.